What We Do

-5. If the two sets of numbers are different or the sweep hand or triangle has moved, you have a leak and you’ll want to determine what is consuming the water.
-If you can see that the wheel is turning but cannot tell if the sweep hand or triangle has moved, then a small amount of water is being consumed.
+- If the two sets of numbers are different or the sweep hand or triangle has moved, you have a leak and you’ll want to determine what is consuming the water.
+If you cannot tell that the sweep hand or triangle has moved, then a small amount of water is being consumed.
 Even the smallest amount of water can add up to a significant amount.

 Meter Flow Check Displays Water Use

-1. Check for malfunctioning irrigation control valves.
+- Check for malfunctioning landscape sprinkler system control valves.
 Look for constantly “oozing” or dripping leaks in low lying areas within the landscaping.
 Check in and around irrigation valve boxes.
 Look for “soggy” of “soft” spots, dark soil or excessive plant growth.

-4. If necessary, you can isolate either the irrigation or automatic pool fill lines (one at a time) by turning off its individual water supply valve to the “off” position.
+- If necessary, you can isolate either the landscape sprinkler system or automatic pool fill lines (one at a time) by turning off its individual water supply valve to the “off” position.
 Check the water meter to see if it has stopped moving and recording water use.
 If the consumption has stopped, you have generally located the area of the water use.

 Locating possible indoor, on-going or continual water use